-As cyberthreats increase and the tolerance for downtime decreases, business continuity and disaster recovery gain importance.
-These practices enable an organization to get back on its feet after problems occur, reduce the risk of data loss and reputational harm, and improve operations while decreasing the chance of emergencies.
+The role of BCDR is to minimize the effects of outages and disruptions on business operations.
+BCDR practices enable an organization to get back on its feet after problems occur, reduce the risk of data loss and reputational harm, and improve operations while decreasing the chance of emergencies.

-BCDR expert Paul Kirvan notes several other reasons for the importance of business continuity and disaster recovery planning:
+BCDR expert and consultant Paul Kirvan noted several other reasons for the importance of BCDR planning:

-- Results of the BIA identify opportunities for process improvement and ways the organization can use technology better;
+- Results of the BIA identify opportunities for process improvement and ways the organization can use technology better.

-- Information in the plan serves as an alternate source of documentation;
+- Information in the plan serves as an alternate source of documentation.

 - The plan serves as a reference document for use in product planning and design, service design and delivery, and other activities.